npm Application Analysis

 A manifest analysis is run by specifically scanning only the project-lock and manifest files for the following javascript package managers: npm, yarn, and pnpm.
 The scanner will default to an ABF scan if any .js files are included in the scan context path.

-- Direct and Transitive Dependencies: In order to include dependency type information (i.e. Direct vs Transitive), the package.json will need to include an auto-generated lock file along with the manifest files.
+Direct and Transitive Dependencies: To include the dependency information i.e. Direct vs Transitive, the package.json will need to include an auto-generated lock file along with the manifest files.

 This is true if the package.json file: